A-Garg/ACS-machinelearning/README.md

 ### clean_data.py

-This file takes a CSV of data from an ACS-1 database.
+This file takes a CSV of data from the ACS-1 database.
 It cleans the data and stores it in a Pandas dataframe, which is written to a pickled file.
 Cleaning includes:
 * Renaming some columns
 * Changing string encodings to numbers (e.g. YES/NO to 1/0)
 * Removing some obviously mis-entered numbers